 Jaguar Land Rover said early this week it needs to fill 5,000 jobs, a good portion of them in well-paying engineering positions.
 The company wants job seekers to download an app with a series of puzzles to solve as a first step.
 Those who finish the games will be put on a fast track to employment.

 Deloitte and Xerox screen through the video game Yellow Hook Reef, which measures problem solving and communication.
 Axa Group and Daimler Trucks test for social intelligence and spatial reasoning through a few rounds of Dashi Dash.
 At Jaguar, applicants must build a virtual car from spare parts in a make-believe garage, demonstrating creative thinking.

-The job market is a different place today, as many information and software related positions require game-like skills.
-Business services giant PwC formally recognized this new landscape in the spring with a $320 million pledge to promote 21st Century job skills in schools as part of its financial literacy committment.
+The job market is a different place today, as many information and software-related positions require game-like skills.
+Business services giant PwC formally recognized this new landscape in the spring with a $320 million pledge to promote 21st Century job skills in schools as part of its financial literacy commitment.

 So don’t take a sledgehammer to your kids’ video game console.
 Instead, direct them to games that nurture worthwhile skills.
 Permit them time to explore those games.
 In fact, make preparations for them so they can spend some quality gaming time in a space of their own.
 Consider redesigning their bedroom to allow space for a gaming set-up.
 Better yet, turn the basement into a cool gaming station with the help of some trusted basement remodeling services, so that they can have a dedicated space to explore those games.

 Moreover, in the financial literacy department, there is no shortage of quality games suitable for home or the classroom.
 Here are some of my favorites, video and otherwise: